BCG-X-Official/pytools/README.rst

 please open a PR addressing the issue.

-We do ask that for any major changes please discuss these with us first via an issue or at our team email: FacetTeam <at> bcg <dot> com.
+We do ask that for any major changes please discuss these with us first via an issue or at our team email: FacetTeam@bcg.com.

 For further information on contributing please see our `contribution guide
 <https://github.gamma.bcg.com/pages/facet/facet/contribution_guide.html>`_ (todo:
-replace with RTD link once published).
+replace with link once published).